Help! My toddler refuses to nap

 Just like with meals, when it comes to sleep, toddlers have smaller tanks to draw upon for energy, and end up needing to recharge a bit more often than an adult might.
-Baby might not be sleeping around the clock anymore, or feeding every couple of hours, but the occasional snack, and the occasional nap, are important parts of what keeps him going.
-Naps are an important part of Baby’s day, so it’s not easy to deal with if, one day, he decides that napping is the enemy, and he is not going to do it.
+Baby might not be sleeping around the clock anymore, or feeding every couple of hours, but the occasional snack, and the occasional nap, are important parts of what keeps them going.
+Naps are an important part of Baby’s day, so it’s not easy to deal with if, one day, they decide that napping is the enemy, and they are not going to do it.

 Why does it happen?

-When it comes to the specifics, there are probably as many reasons for a toddler to refuse a nap as there are toddlers: there’s a bug under that rock that really needs looking at; he is a big kid now, and doesn’t want to nap if his parents aren’t going to nap, too; you and your partner might do something really exciting when he’s asleep and he doesn’t want to miss it; or his older cousin said naps are for babies, and he is a toddler now.
+When it comes to the specifics, there are probably as many reasons for a toddler to refuse a nap as there are toddlers: there’s a bug under that rock that really needs looking at; they are a big kid now, and doesn’t want to nap if their parents aren’t going to nap, too; you and your partner might do something really exciting when they're asleep and they don't want to miss it; or their older cousin said naps are for babies, and they are a toddler now.

 More generally, though, there are a few common threads for why toddlers might not want to nap.
-The big ones are how interesting the world is when he’s awake, the possibility of separation anxiety, if he doesn’t want to be awake from you for a nap, or that he might be asserting his independence by saying no, and the nap itself isn’t even really the issue.
+The big ones are how interesting the world is when they're awake, the possibility of separation anxiety, if they don't want to be awake from you for a nap, or that they might be asserting their independence by saying no, and the nap itself isn’t even really the issue.

 What can I do to help?